 In order to produce this type of virtual event that lives outside of the Zoom realm, you will require the use of a fully-equipped production broadcast studio to facilitate this type of webcasting experience that has a high production value and a Virtual Event Producer that understands the nuts and bolts of the entire operation and can create this type of experience and put together all the pre-event prerequisites for an engaging, memorable and visually stimulating event.

-A Virtual Event Producer will bring on, a team of AV professionals and graphic designers – experts in virtual event technology and livestreaming – and will oversee every audio-visual & lighting part of the virtual event broadcast ensuring there are no issues during the live broadcast, especially if the event organizer is unfamiliar with the technology used.
+A Virtual Event Producer will bring on, a team of AV professionals and graphic designers – experts in virtual event technology and live streaming – and will oversee every audio-visual & lighting part of the virtual event broadcast ensuring there are no issues during the live broadcast, especially if the event organizer is unfamiliar with the technology used.

 One loose end when it comes to this high-value production is the remote calling-in of virtual speakers/presenters/emcees/auctioneers via their video platform of choice (most commonly used now Zoom/Meet/Microsoft Team/vMix etc) and this post is set to provide a few how-to tips on preparing a remote speaker/presenter for their moment of fame.

 As a speaker or presenter you might not want to focus on all the tech, or be the tech when it comes to your own at-home remote setup, but unfortunately you don’t have a choice in this virtual world.
 Between you, your content and your online audience is technology.
 And the delivery method now is audio and video, with most of the aching parts being proper lighting and location.
-In order to deliver a successful virtual live experience (whether that’s you hosting the event or presenting your content online) you have to have all of these four CALL (camera, audio, lighting, location) elements and understand each one of them and how-to make proper use of each.
+In order to deliver a successful virtual live experience (whether that’s you hosting the event or presenting your content online) you have to have all of these five CALLS (camera, audio, lighting, location & internet speed) elements and understand each one of them and how-to make proper use of each.
 If that sounds too hard, despair not, hire a professional to walk you through each one of those elements or set it all up for you, so you can deliver your content and your message successfully from the comfort of your home.

 C – camera equipment